What is Tapestry?

 Warp can come in a variety of different fibers including cotton, linen or wool.
 Your warp is going to be under extreme tension and therefore has to be very strong.
 You should not be able to easily break it just using your hands.

 A Tapestry Beater

 Tapestry beaters are available in wood, metal or a combination of the two.
-We sell a wooden version; one is weighted and one is not.
+We sell a wooden version.
 You can also use a fork if you do not have a tapestry beater.